- Elephant Statue

 Not your average bookmark, these wooden page markers are handcrafted in the USA from environmentally responsible wood.
 They’re affordable without looking cheap, with a four-leaf clover design that’s brilliantly colored and won’t fade.
 The perfect way to say “good luck” for their studies or travels ahead.

 Traditionally made of iron, horseshoes were believed to ward off evil spirits (and goblins, no less) in Celtic traditions.
-Handcrafted, fire-forged, and shaped into a heart, this shoe is ready to make someone’s lucky day.
-Add a ribbon to hang over a doorway or use it in the kitchen as a cooking trivet.
+Handcrafted, fire-forged, and shaped into hearts, this shoe is ready to make someone’s lucky day.
+Add a ribbon to hang over a doorway.

 This Avail soy candle is a fortune drawing light that can help bring forth prosperity, well-being, and luck.
 It’s fragranced with eucalyptus and spearmint and then sprinkled with citrine crystal to shield against negative energy, and gold flakes to bring prosperity and illumination to your life.